 But confidence and causation are not the same thing.

-The Whole Foods Effect: Correlation or Causation?
+The Whole Foods Bushwick Effect: Correlation or Causation?

 For years, researchers and housing observers have debated what is sometimes called the “Whole Foods Effect.”